 I bought two 500g packs of lamb mince from Asda and stuck them in the freezer along with a bowl of water.
 When the water had just started to freeze (therefore acting as a crude thermometer), I threw the mince into my Kenwood Chef fitted with the K blade, added 50g of the kebab seasoning, and mixed on a medium-high speed until it became sticky and of a uniform texture (just like pink bread dough, in fact).
 Then I added 50g of the ice-water and mixed for a minute more, also on medium-high speed.
 Apart from the hour or so in the freezer beforehand, it took less than 10 minutes to produce the meat mixture in accordance with Surfy’s Recipe.

 As soon as I cut into it I could immediately tell that I’d cracked the texture problem.
 It was firm and held together perfectly.
-And when I tasted it, it was identical to shop-bought kebabs.
-The slice was firm and even-textured, and it had just the right “bite”.
-The smell and taste were also identical to that of commercial meat.
-Once completely cool, I used my bacon slicer to slice it up into strips.
+And when I tasted it, it was identical to shop-bought kebab meat in both taste, smell, and texture.
+Once it was completely cool, I used my bacon slicer to slice it up into strips.
 The cooked loaf was about 220mm x 110mm x 65mm (i.e. slices were about 2½ inches wide).